penguinjournals/ansible-101/task2/task2-answers.md

     Look at hosts.answer file.
 You will notice groups created for frontends,backends and databases, even if not needed it's a good idea to be prepared for the future.
 Isn't your project the next billion idea?
 Pay special attention at the concept of group of groups defined as [application:children]

-3. You've been noticed about the Heartbleed Bug and you need to update openssl package in all of them.
+3. You've been noticed about the DROWN Bug and you need to update openssl package in all of them.

-    ansible all -m command -a 'apt-get install -y openssl' --become ansible all -m apt -a 'update_cache=yes name=openssl state=latest' --become
+    ansible all -m command -a 'apt-get update && apt-get install -y openssl' --become ansible all -m apt -a 'update_cache=yes name=openssl state=latest' --become

 4. Extra ball: